Skip to main content

 Generic ODBC Option

 From the Connect In-DB tool, you can select the Generic ODBC option to attempt a connection to an unsupported data source.
-This option does not guarantee a successful connection to unsupported data sources, however, data sources that are similar to Microsoft SQL Server have the best chance of success.
+This option does not guarantee a successful connection to unsupported data sources, however, data sources similar to Microsoft SQL Server have the best chance of success.

 2. Use the Connections dropdown to select an existing connection.